-Other University Development Not Confidential Mill report to the Title IX Coordinator all

-Other University Personnel Not Confidential Will report to the Title IX Coordinator all

-information received about Title IX Sexual

-Misconduct and Non-Title IX Sexual Miscon-

-duct incidents so the University can investi-

-gate and respond (Title IX.)

-If the incident is a crime, a "campus security

-authority" will report it without any identify-

-ing information to BUPD for inclusion in the

-annual security report and for issuance of any

-required timely warning (Clery Act).

-If there is reasonable cause to suspect that a

-minor has been sexually abused, other Uni-

-versity personnel will notify University lead-

-ership (MA Law on Protection of Minors).

-Other University personnel will share infor-

-mation with University personnel who need

-to know it in order to carry out University

-policies and procedures.
+Other University Personnel Not Confidential Will report to the Title IX Coordinator all information received about Title IX and Non-Title IX Sexual Misconduct incidents so the University can investigate and respond (Title IX.)
+If the incident is a crime, a "campus security authority" will report it without any identifying information to BUPD for inclusion in the annual security report and for issuance of any required timely warning (Clery Act).
+If there is reasonable cause to suspect that a minor has been sexually abused, other University personnel will notify University leadership (MA Law on Protection of Minors).
+Other University personnel will share information with University personnel who need to know it in order to carry out University policies and procedures.
+Confidential Resource Providers Confidential Confidential Resource Providers (CRPs) are trained in awareness and in responding to trauma.
+CRPs can provide information to members of the community regarding: Reporting options and the effects of each option; counseling services available on campus and through local, community-based rape crisis or domestic violence centers; medical and health services available on and off-campus; available school or work based supportive measures related to academic and residence life, and employment; explain BU's disciplinary process and the legal process; notify the reporting party of their rights and BU's responsibilities in obtaining a criminal protection order (209A/258E); and BU No Contact Directive, BU No Trespass Order, and other lawful orders from law enforcement or BU.
+CRPs may accompany or participate in any meeting as an advisor or support person to any hearing or disciplinary proceeding at the request of the reporting party or the responding party.